jphorec/pio-node/README.md

 # Welcome to the pio-node AWS CDK construct

 This CDK application stands up an AWS EC2 instance with an 800GB volume.

 This instance is provisioned to build a full [provenance](https://provenance.io) blockchain node and downloads a [quicksync](https://provenance.io/quicksync) snapshot to speed up the node instantiation process.

+Eventually this project will also include the ability to turn the node into a validator.

 ## Useful commands